Mercedes-Benz E-Class: Fifth generation (W213; 2016)

 The fifth generation E-Class was unveiled at the 2016 North American International Auto Show.
 This generation E-Class has design cues from the larger W222 S-Class and the smaller W205 C-Class.
 While the W212 E-Class has tighter surface and harder edges, the new model is curvier and more flowing.

-Engine options for the W213 E-Class saw a major update, thanks to the switch to inline six-cylinder engines from the previous V6 engines, along with a new generation of four-cylinder diesel engines, codenamed OM654, and existing four-cylinder petrol engines.
+Engine options for the W213 E-Class saw a major update, switching back to inline six-cylinder engines from the previous V6 engines, along with a new generation of four-cylinder diesel engines, codenamed OM654, while retaining existing four-cylinder petrol engines.

 The W213 E-Class is the second-most technologically advanced Mercedes after the new S-Class.
 The E-Class received the latest in autonomous driving technology for use at highway speeds, capable of piloting itself up to speeds of 130 mph for up to 2 minutes.
 The system uses a complex array of motion sensors, radars, and cameras to scan the road ahead, and requires the driver's hands to be placed on the wheel at all times.
 This feature was also available on the fourth-generation Mercedes-AMG E 63 model.

 In 2020, Mercedes-Benz introduced a facelift to the W213.